pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

 mode.

-That is very abstract way of describing state-driven navigation, and the next two sections make these concepts much more concrete for the two main forms of navigation:
+That is very abstract way of describing state-driven navigation, and the next two sections make these concepts much more concrete for the two main forms of state-driven navigation:
 [tree-based](#Tree-based-navigation) and [stack-based](#Stack-based-navigation) navigation.

 ## Tree-based navigation